XSIGHT-in/dop-android-sample-kotlin/README.md

 ### SDK Init
 Apply the code for initializing the SDK to the onCreate(Bundle savedInstanceState)

+> If you want to make clear about the details of each event property, see [MainActivity.kt](app/src/main/java/in/xsight/sdk/android/sample/kotlin/MainActivity.kt#L27) in sample project.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {